mvarrieur/yankee-trail/src/pages/about/index.md

         Our floorplans are spacious, and all rooms offer a mini-fridge, microwave, Keurig coffee maker (coffee provided) and blow dryers.
 We currently offer three King rooms and seven rooms with two double (full) beds.

+        Many other amenities available upon request, such as iron and ironing boards, toiletries, etc. Air mattress/porta cribs are available for a $25 fee.
     - image: /img/picture2.jpg
       text: Currently Open every FRI-SUN 7:00 - Noon.
 Our motel boasts a small on-sight breakfast restaurant, KC's Kitchen & Catering, open to our